abdfahmi07/financify/README.md

 # financify

-financify is a financial tracker web application for even better finance management
+financify is a financial tracker web application for even better finance management with feature split bill